Essential Topics for Your Advanced Spanish Review Sessions

 The new vocabulary you learn doesn’t have to be just related to work or study, it could also relate to a hobby.
 Those that do yoga might want to brush up on the parts of the body (don’t forget dedos can mean fingers or toes!) and movements.
 If you’re into music, you might learn words like afinar (to tune) or agudo (high).

 Not sure where all this new vocab is going to come from?
-Well apart from the excellent posts linked above, you could try clicking your way over to FluentU.
+Not to worry!
+Here are some tips to get you started:

 Advanced Spanish Pronunciation

 Of course, all of that’s no good if your pronunciation is so bad that nobody can understand what you’re trying to say.
 To work on particular sounds you find tricky, you could try learning some Spanish tongue twisters.
 Remember that tongue twister about Pablito and his nail?
 No?
 Here’s a reminder: